taysatte/grind75/week01/problems/flood_fill/flood_fill.md

 # Explanation

 This problem is great for building a mental visualization of the depth-first search algorithm.
-It's basically a "fill" function used in a lot of popular editing applications.
-Here's how the algorithm works:
+It's basically a "fill" function which are commonly used in a lot of popular editing applications.
+So, here's how the algorithm works:

 <ul>
 <li>We need to establish a main function <i>flood_fill()</i> for returning the final image and a recursive helper function <i>fill()</i> to do the recoloring